U.S. health care spending per capita has risen at historically low rates recently, but is expected to pick up

 Growth in prescription spending had slowed, but increased rapidly in 2014 and 2015

 New specialty drugs are having an upward effect on spending, according to CMS, echoing other analyses by PwC, Express Scripts and IMS Health.
-In 2015, pharmaceutical spending is grew 8% on a per capita basis, but analysis of CMS projections suggests growth in per capita drug spending will decelerate to 5.3% in 2016 and 5.9% in 2025.
+In 2015, pharmaceutical spending grew 8% on a per capita basis, but analysis of CMS projections suggests growth in per capita drug spending will decelerate to 4.0% in 2016 and 5.5% in 2025.

-Per capita out-of-pocket spending grew slowly in 2014, but may pick up again starting in 2015
+Per capita out-of-pocket spending grew slowly in 2014, but picked up again in 2015

 The insurance coverage gains since 2015 have given more people access to health care, which is likely increasing overall spending.

-Out-of-pocket spending for Rx drugs remains flat in 2015, physician services spending grew
+Out-of-pocket spending for Rx drugs remained flat in 2015, physician services spending grew

 In 2015, per capita out-of-pocket spending on prescription drugs was similar to the previous year, however physician services are estimated to have increased slightly.